 Why Blender is important

 As discussed in previous posts, with Blender we can set our models up in 3D space, and simulate the position of the sun at any time of the day.
 How does a Blender model behave when subjected to a single light source from above, in this case the Sun.
 Here is our Blender layout in Front and Right orthographic views:

-Above we show the shadow of the nose which is symmetrical, points directly at 6 o’clock, as with the first of the backyard photos, CE133A: This is what we see when we overlay the Oswald head onto our model.
-The eye and nose shadows are symmetrical and consistent with this type of light source and clearly indicates that the sun or other light source is directly above, which we have replicated in our Blender model:
+Above we show the shadow of the nose which is symmetrical, and points directly at 6 o’clock, as with the first of the backyard photos, CE133A: This is what we see when we overlay the Oswald head onto our model.
+The eye and nose shadows are symmetrical and consistent with this type of light source and clearly indicate that the sun or other light source is directly above, which we have replicated in our Blender model:

-Note that in this collage, the model’s head is tilted 6 degrees right, which slightly distorts the shadow towards the right making it asymmetrical, as shown in this blow up:
+Note that in this collage, the model’s head is tilted 6 degrees right, which slightly distorts the shadow towards the right making it asymmetrical, as shown in this blow-up:

 An interesting and unintended result of this experiment is the vast amount of shadow cast under the model’s chin, covering all of the neck and upper chest down to the upper sternum.
-This happens in both the straight up and the tilted model.
+This happens in both the straight-up and the tilted model.
 This effect, however, is not seen in the backyard figure.
 This suggests the possibility that Oswald’s head might have been pasted above the chin line in the following manner:

 Many researchers have proposed that the chin and body actually belong to Roscoe White and have pointed out an edit line below “backyard man’s” lower lip seen in the above collage.